Why metered water?

 Landscaping around the excavated area will be restored.

-Secondary meters are currently being installed west of 2700 West between 4800 South and 6000 South.
+Secondary meters are currently being installed east of 3500 West between 4000 South and approximately 6100 South.

 Orange areas on this map are areas where meters are being installed for this project.
 Click the appropriate arrow at left to see what is happening in your city.